List of Liberty ships (Ja–Je): James W. Johnson

 was built by California Shipbuilding Corporation.
 Her keel was laid on 15 November 1943.
 She was launched on 12 December and delivered on 30 December.
 Laid up in the Hudson River post-war, she was scrapped at Gandia in January 1971.

 James W. Marshall

 was built by California Shipbuilding Corporation.
 Her keel was laid on 15 October 1942.
 She was launched on 16 November and delivered on 5 December.
 Built for the WSA, she was operated under the management of McCormick Steamship Company.
 Bombed and damaged in the Mediterranean Sea off Salerno, Italy on 13 September 1943 whilst on a voyage from Bizerta, Tunisia to Salerno, then bombed and further damaged on 15 September.
 She was towed to Bizerta, where temporary repairs were made.
 Scuttled as part of Gooseberry 2 on 8 June 1944.
-Abandoned as a total loss on 16 July following storms from 19—22 June.
+Abandoned as a total loss on 16 July following storms from 19 to 22 June.

 James W. Nesmith

 was built by Oregon Shipbuilding Corporation.
 Her keel was laid on 8 June 1942.
 She was launched on 21 July and delivered on 31 July.
 Built for the WSA, she was operated under the management of McCormick Steamship Company.
 Torpedoed and damaged in the Irish Sea by on 7 April 1945 and was beached at Holyhead, United Kingdom.
 She was refloated and towed to Liverpool, where she was declared a constructive total loss.
 Towed to the River Blackwater on 29 August and laid up.
 Transferred to the United States War Department on 3 June 1946.
 She was scuttled at sea with a cargo of obsolete ammunition on that date.